 20. Have A Cocktail At Floridita – Hemingways Hang-Out In Old Havana

 At the end of Calle Obispo just across the road from the Manzana Kempinski lies the Floridita restaurant and bar on the corner.

 The Floridita restaurant is a historic Havana cocktail bar and seafood place, which was also one of its favorite watering holes for Hemingway.

-The Floridita restaurant and bar was also a popular hangout for many generations of Cuban and other foreign intellectuals and artists.
-It is not least famous for its frozen daiquiris that it started serving back in 1918!
+Floridita restaurant and bar was also a popular hangout for many generations of Cuban and other foreign intellectuals and artists, and is famous for its frozen daiquiris!

-You can still have a meal and a cocktail at the Floridita, and while doing so maybe sit next to the full-size bronze statue of Hemingway that is seated at one of the tables!
+You can still have a meal and a cocktail at the Floridita while sitting next to the full-size bronze statue of Hemingway that is seated at the bar!

 Cubans love their rum and sweet liquor.
 Get your hands on a bottle of Cuban rum, and sweet liquor of fruit or coconut, and enjoy one of each on your balcony later with a drizzle of ice.

 There are of course lots of small licorerias like this scattered around the city, not just here so just keep your eyes open.

 If you want some guidance, you can book a Havana Rum & Cigar Tour to make sure you learn a little bit and get the best introduction to this side of the Cuban culture!

 You know the old saying; when in Rome, do as the Romans!
 Why not take one or several dance classes in Havana Cuba when you first are in the capital of dance and rhythms?